Wigner dynamics for quantum gases under inhomogeneous gain and loss processes with dephasing: Wigner dynamics without dephasing

 For the particular choice of parameters in Figure \ref{Fermions_gauss_plots}, one can intuitively expect a net flux of particles in the RHS of the chain.
 In Fig. \ref{Fermions_gauss_plots} (a), we plot the density $\rho(x,t)$ as function of the position $x$ at time $t$, comparing the analytical result \eqref{solution_cauchy_position} with the solution of the Lyapunov equation \eqref{lyap}.

 Once the dynamics starts, the dissipator will begin to eject particles from the double domain wall, which is melting inside the light cones $|x-N/2-\delta|<t$ and $|x-N/2+\delta|<t$.
 The particle life time $t_{\text{life}}$ is a random variable following the exponential distribution $P(t_{\text{life}};x_0,p_0)=\mathcal{Z}\exp{-\int_0^{t_{\text{life}}}ds \Gamma(x_0+v(p_0)s)}$, where $\mathcal{Z}$ is a normalization constant and $x_0$, $p_0$ are the initial quasi-particle position and momentum.
 In this scenario, the average life time $\Bar{t}_{\text{life}}(x_0,p_0)=\int_0^\infty t P(t;x_0,p_0)dt$ is not the same for any excitation.
 At the same time, the source term $\gamma^+_x$ is perturbing the dynamics, with the net result of creating new excitations on the RHS of the chain.
 Let $t_+$ be the waiting time between two consecutive events of particle creation at position $x$: $t_+$ is a stochastic variable following the exponential distribution $Q(t_+;x)=\gamma^+_x e^{-t_+\gamma^+_x}$.
 In average, a new quasi-particle is created at position $x$ after any time interval $(\gamma^+_x)^{-1}$.
 As a consequence of the particular jump frequency profiles, the particle density becomes more and more asymmetric over time.
 In fact, only a few residual particles with negative velocity are able to cross the chain section dominated by the dissipation rate $\Gamma_x$ and spread ballistically to the LHS.
-In the inset of Fig. \ref{Fermions_gauss_plots} (a), we test the quasi-particle picture for the double domain wall initial condition \eqref{Wigner_step} and the Gaussian jump frequencies \eqref{gaussian_jump_freq}.
-In Fig. \ref{Fermions_gauss_plots} (b), we can appreciate the full Wigner function evolution, both determined by the dispersion law $\epsilon_p=-\cos(p)$ and the jump frequencies \eqref{gaussian_jump_freq}.
+In Fig. \ref{Fermions_gauss_plots} (b), we can appreciate the full Wigner function evolution, both determined by the dispersion law $\epsilon_p=-\cos(p)$ and the jump rates \eqref{gaussian_jump_freq}.

 In Fig. \ref{transport2} (a), we pictorially show the density evolution for a domain wall initial configuration $n(x,p,t)=\Theta(-x)$.
-We also assume $\gamma^+_x=0$ and Eq. \eqref{Hydro_eq_3} reduces to
+This choice was motivated by the large interest in out-of-equilibrium physics, where such a setup may be prepared with the help of confining potentials.
+After quenching the state, the transport and the spread of correlations have been studied under unitary dynamics \cite{scopa2022exact,collura2020domain,wendenbaum2013hydrodynamic}.
+In Fig. \ref{transport2} (a), we assume an open dynamics with single-particle loss process ($\gamma^+_x=0$).
+Eq. \eqref{Hydro_eq_3} reduces to